Home Articles Architectural Diagrams Architectural Diagram Types: A Guide to Different Diagrams

 Contextual diagrams help you to establish relations with the environment.
 It is the way of showing preexistences, landscapes, or views in the context.
 Contextual diagrams which are kind of graphic representations allow us to indicate data that do not appear in a technical drawing of building representation.

 You can show many environmental things such as solar studies and climatic conditions can be addressed in this way.
 They explain to us a synthesis of data and accurate measurements, which can include the directions of airflow, the position of the sun in the different seasons, and the maximum level of raininess in the plot.
+Contextual diagrams are among the most important different types of diagrams because they ground the design in its real-world setting.
+Site analysis is the first step in any architectural project, and contextual diagrams translate that analysis into a visual format that everyone on the team can understand.

 Programmatic

 When presenting the distribution of the program, architecture diagrams help to understand and explain to others what kind of functions that your design includes and how the activities are related to each other.
-Through these types of diagrams, it is possible to visualize how the activities are developed during the day and how the circulations and movements could be.
+Through these types of architecture diagrams, it is possible to visualize how the activities are developed during the day and how the circulations and movements could be.
 These kinds of diagrams allow architects to limit the variations and phases of the design process so that they are able to make modifications and seek alternatives.

 Structural